AnirbanBanik1998/Speak_and_Spell/Voice/README.md

 ## Usage

-To run this section just
+To run this section just type
 ```
 sudo bash voice.sh
 ```

-##Improvements to be made
+## Improvements to be made
 * Noise Reduction
 * Improving Accuracy
 * Automating the pocketsphinx_continuous command, so that there is no need to type the command in another terminal manually.